microsoft/PubSec-Info-Assistant/docs/features/document_pre_processing.md

 TARGET_TRANSLATION_LANGUAGE | The target language that the process will translate chunks into ENRICHMENT_BACKOFF | The number of seconds a message will be invisible when resubmitted to the enrichment queue after a failure due to throttling.
 This will increase exponentially for every subsequent time a failure occurs
 MAX_ENRICHMENT_REQUEUE_COUNT | The maximum number of times a message will be pushed to the enrichment queue after a failure in the enrichment function
-TARGET_TRANSLATION_LANGUAGE | The language you wish all chunks to be translated to FR_API_VERSION | The API version of [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) which you wish to use
+FR_API_VERSION | The API version of [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) which you wish to use

 Likewise, below are some configuration values of the App Service that you may wish to adapt to your scenario